solana-foundation/developer-content/content/cookbook/wallets/sign-message.md

 the signature.
 Verification of a signature allows the recipient to be sure that the data was signed by the owner of a specific private key.

-To do so we will import the [TweetNaCl](https://www.npmjs.com/package/tweetnacl) crypto library.
+To do so, we can use the [TweetNaCl](https://www.npmjs.com/package/tweetnacl) crypto library:

 ```typescript filename="sign-message.ts"
 import { Keypair } from "@solana/web3.js";